The complete guide to change manager roles and responsibilities

 What are the salary expectations for a change manager?

-The salary for a Change Manager can vary widely based on factors like location, experience, and the size of the organization.
-Generally, salaries can range from $82,000 to $129,000.
+The salary for a change manager can vary widely based on factors such as location, experience, and the size of the organization.
+Generally, salaries can range from $82,000 to $129,000 a year.
 These figures are indicative and can vary significantly based on specific circumstances.

 Scaling the change management function